neoforged/.github/primers/1.21.2/index.md

         - `addPermanentModifiers` - Adds a collection of permanent modifiers to apply.
     - `AttributeMap#assignPermanentModifiers` - Copies the permanent modifiers from another map.
 - `net.minecraft.world.entity.ai.control.Control#rotateTowards` - Returns a float that rotates to some final rotation by the provided difference within a clamped value.
+- `net.minecraft.world.entity.ai.goal.Goal#getServerLevel` - Gets the server level given the entity or a level.
 - `net.minecraft.world.entity.ai.navigation.PathNavigation`
     - `updatePathfinderMaxVisitedNodes` - Updates the maximum number of nodes the entity can visit.
     - `setRequiredPathLength` - Sets the minimum length of the path the entity must take.